 For a crisper crust do not use too much oil or omit the oil altogether.

-Avoid flipping too often, let the pan do its job of crusting the steak on the outside
+Avoid flipping the meat too often, let the pan do its job of crusting the steak on the outside

 Either use a thermometer or take note of the approximate time for cooking to your doneness

-Begin to check the steak at about 4 minutes of cooking with a thermometer.
+Begin to check the steak at about 4 minutes of cooking with an internal temperature on an instant-read thermometer.

 Rare - 125 F about 6 minutes of cooking